Fearless Movement: Municipal officials

 In the departmental and municipal elections on 4 April 2010, the MSM participated in 176 contests, winning the mayor's office in 21 municipalities.
 Luis Revilla won the municipality of La Paz, which marked the third time that the Fearless Movement has won a mayoral race.
 Also, Rossío Pimentel Flores, from the MSM, carried the municipality of Oruro, something unexpected, since the Movement for Socialism has enjoyed strong support from that city.
 The MSM has consolidated itself since then strongly in opposition to the ruling party.

 Presidential candidacy, 2014

 After President Evo Morales suggested he would run for re-election in 2014, Juan del Granado, the leader of the Fearless Movement, led the party to challenge its former ally, the Movement for Socialism, to submit Morales' proposal to a constitutional referendum.
 Simultaneously, del Granado stated that the MSM would present a candidate for president.
 On November 11, 2013, the MSM nominated del Granado as its candidate for president in the 2014 general elections.
 The results gave del Grando less than 3% of the vote, causing the party to lose its legal status.
 As a result, many of its members founded the Sovereignty and Liberty Party (Soberanía y Libertad, SOL.BO) led by Luis Revilla.

+2025 general election

+In July 2025, del Granado relaunched the party with the intention of contesting the 2025 Bolivian general election.